Presheaf automata: Standard automata as presheaf automata

 \section{Standard automata as presheaf automata}

-In this and the following section we present two examples of d-categories, while at the same time illustrating some of the concepts and constructions from the previous section.
-Here we show that presheaf automata over an appropriate d-category correspond closely to standard automata.
-As usual for automata, we fix an alphabet $\Sigma$, assuming further that $\emptyset\not\in\Sigma$.
+In this and the following section, we present two examples of d-categories and illustrate some of the concepts and constructions from the previous section.
+Here, we show that presheaf automata on an appropriate d-category closely correspond to standard automata.
+In the next section, we do the same for precubical sets, that is, higher dimensional automata without labels.